intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/flan-t5/README.md

-# ChatGLM
+# Flan-t5

-In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate flan-t5 models.
-For illustration purposes, we utilize the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) as a reference flan-t5 model.
+In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Flan-t5 models.
+For illustration purposes, we utilize the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) as a reference Flan-t5 model.

-## Requirements
+## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a flan-t5 model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a Flan-t5 model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations.
 ### 1. Install
 We suggest using conda to manage the Python environment.
 For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).